shielamms/half-full-stack/maths/_posts/2021-12-04-matrix-operations.md

 ### 3. Trace
 The trace is the sum of the values in the main diagonal of a square matrix.
+The main diagonal of a matrix is the set of elements that form a diagonal from the top left of the matrix to the bottom right.

 **Notation**:  $$tr(A)$$